filipecalasans/nasdaq-stock-price/README.md

 # Nasdaq Stock Price

-Build a Google Docs Spreadsheets for Nasdaq Prices follow-up using Google Finance and GoogleAPI in Python.
+This set of scripts builds a Google Docs Spreadsheets for Nasdaq Prices follow-up using Google Finance and GoogleAPI in Python.
-We get the stocks listed in Nasdaq from theier FTP Server and populates a Spreadsheet in google docs using the Python GoogleAPI.
+The scripts get the stocks listed in Nasdaq's FTP Server and populates a Spreadsheet in google docs using the Python GoogleAPI.

-If you want to use these scripts you'll have to provide the google credentials on a file named 'credential-google.json' at ../credentials.
-You may change this in code if you prefer.
+If you want to use these scripts, you need to provide the google credentials in a file named 'credential-google.json' at ../credentials.
+If you prefer, you can change the logic in the code.

 ## Table Example